MatthewLaw1/Synaptic-Engine/README.md

      * Zero-drop guarantee
    ```

-The results demonstrate our system's transformative advantages:
+The results demonstrate our system's substantive advantages:

-3. System Efficiency:
+System Efficiency:
    - 99.9% reduction in computational overhead
    - 85% decrease in memory utilization
    - Logarithmic scaling with thought complexity
    - Adaptive resource allocation

 These benchmarks establish Synaptic Engine as a fundamental advancement in BCI technology, demonstrating capabilities that were previously thought computationally intractable in terms of both thought complexity processing and operational efficiency.

-#### 6.3.9 System Reliability and Error Recovery
+#### 6.3.8 System Reliability and Error Recovery

 Our hierarchical clustering approach achieved remarkable thought stream coherence of 96%, surpassing state-of-the-art baselines by 33%.
 This improvement stems from our novel error recovery mechanism, which demonstrated 99.9% effectiveness through relative error minimization: